layline-io/layline-doc/docs/03-assets/processors-output/asset-output-stream.md

 ### Format

-Data output by this Asset must be written in a sepecific format.
+Data output by this Asset must be written in a specific format.

 ![](.asset-output-stream_images/478fb5c5.png "Format (Output Stream)")